 You only work to earn – to survive, so you turn a blind eye to the tedious tasks that have nothing to do with career growth and satisfaction.

-It would be such a relief to be given an opportunity in a position you excel in and work in a field wich with you’re familiar.
-When you know you’re passionate in what you do, coming to work wouldn’t feel like a nine to five Monday to Friday punishment.
+It would be such a relief to be given an opportunity in a position you excel in and work in a field with which you’re familiar.
+When you know you’re passionate about what you do, coming to work wouldn’t feel like a nine to five Monday to Friday punishment.